(1) This section defines “banking company” and “banking group” for the purposes of the Companies Acts.

 (b) a person who has such permission only for the purpose of carrying on another regulated activity in accordance with permission under that Part.

-(3) The definition in subsection (2) must be read with section 22 of that Act, any relevant order under that section and Schedule 2 to
+(3) The definition in subsection (2) must be read with section 22 of that Act, any relevant order

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.